x-tabdeveloping/language-analytics-assignment1/README.md

 # language-analytics-assignment1
 First assignment for language analytics course.

+## Setup:

-The corpus needs to be in the `data/` folder:
+The corpus needs to be in the `data/` folder, where the USEcorpus folder should contain all the subcorpora in its subfolders:

+Sort of like this:

 ```
 - data
   - USEcorpus
+    - a1
+      - 1011.a1.txt
+        ...
+      - 5031.a1.txt
+    ...
+    - c1
 ```

 The script needs tqdm, pandas and spacy: